jakeYeager/one-page-vue2/README.md

 Used the basic code from [Dev Coffee](https://www.youtube.com/channel/UCqr-7GDVTsdNBCeufvERYuw) in this [video tut](https://youtu.be/VPUdtEf3oXI)

-Main CSS is [Bulma](http://bulma.io/documentation/overview/start/) but links to others on the index.html
+The CSS frameworks demo-ed are [Bulma](http://bulma.io/documentation/overview/start/) and [Bootstrap](http://getbootstrap.com/getting-started/).

 ## Resources and References